steve-gibbons/astra-threat-modeling-framework/Astra Practitioner Manual 1.2.0.md

 Use the `Risk Treatment Strategy` column in the ASTRA spreadsheet to tag each risk with one of these options.
 Additional context can be added in a `Treatment Notes` field if needed.

+---

+### ⚠️ Methodological Disclaimers on Risk Scoring

+#### About Risk Scoring with Ordinal Values

+ASTRA uses qualitative or *ordinal* scales such as **Low**, **Medium**, **High**, and **Critical** to estimate risk severity, likelihood, and overall priority.
+While these scales are widely used across the industry for their simplicity and accessibility, they have **mathematical limitations**:

+- **Ordinal scales are rankings, not numerical values**.
+You cannot assume that "High" is exactly twice as severe as "Medium," nor can you perform mathematically valid operations like multiplying or averaging these values.
+- **Aggregation and Distance Issues**: There is no universally accepted way to determine whether, for example, fixing ten "Low" risks is better or worse than fixing one "High" risk.
+  This is because ordinal scales **lack proportional or distance-based meaning**.
+- **Rare but High-Impact Events**: Simple ordinal methods may **underrepresent rare, catastrophic risks** (so-called "black swan" events) because they rely on generalized scoring without probability distributions.

+#### About Risk Matrices and Multiplicative Scoring

+ASTRA’s risk matrix multiplies **Severity × Likelihood** to produce an overall priority score.
+While this matrix is a useful communication tool, **it should not be interpreted as a mathematically precise calculation**.

+- Multiplying ordinal values does not yield true risk magnitude, only a *relative prioritization* for discussion and planning purposes.
+- These scores are best used as **guidance**, not as definitive or absolute measures of risk.
+- Teams should avoid over-relying on these scores for budgetary or legal justifications without further quantitative analysis.

+For teams seeking greater rigor, see **Appendix: Advanced Risk Quantification Alternatives**.

+---

 ## 9. Status Definitions

 Each item recorded in the ASTRA spreadsheet—whether it's a risk, assumption, action item, or question—must have a **status** that reflects where it stands in the review process.